arkraieski/starcoder-cli/README.md

 4. Run ```npm install -g .``` to install the CLI.

 This installs the package globally.
 You will be prompted for your API token the first time you run the command.

-I will probably push this to npm once there's a good test suite and I set up CI.

 ## Usage